blat-blatnik/BeefWin32/README.md

 ## How to use

+Requires Beef version from February 2024 or newer.
+You can download the latest nightly [here](https://www.beeflang.org/#releases).

 Copy the [`output/`](./output/) directory into your Beef project's `src/` directory (You can also rename it to `Win32` instead of `output` if you want).
 You can then access the Win32 APIs through their respective namespaces.

 The [`namespaces.txt`](./namespaces.txt) file lists the namespace of all functions, structs, and constants, in case you can't find them.